varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ## (6) Implementation Notes

+> "I only trust speedruns." —Keller Jordan [^jordan24a]

+[^jordan24a]: [Keller Jordan 2025](https://x.com/kellerjordan0/status/1890178773586489716) *The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
+I only trust speedruns.*

 I hope this post is broadly useful for pretraining with Muon.
 I want to highlight some important considerations for the Modded NanoGPT recipe:
 - The model is very small (<124M active params) and has a unique architecture.
 - Adam is used instead of Muon on a few parameters: the linear output head, the embedding dimension, and a few scalar constants, though this is "standard" for Muon.